 When customers sign up for your brand loyalty program, you have the opportunity to ask them all sorts of questions about their demographics, shopping preferences, and any (relevant) information that will be helpful down the road.
 Customer profiles contain a wealth of data and insights that you can use to inform targeted marketing campaigns and create tailored customer experiences.

 Brands also get to keep track of who’s buying what, enabling them to suggest new or related products, which will drive even more sales.
 When shoppers experience exceptional customer service, about 90% will purchase more from brands and become repeat customers, according to Hubspot.

-Customer loyalty programs may be costly to set up, but they’re an investment with high returns.
-Retaining just one customer actually costs about 10 times less than acquiring a new one.
+Customer loyalty programs may be costly to set up, especially as a small business, but they’re an investment with high returns.
+Retaining just one customer actually costs 10x less than acquiring a new one.
 Offering incentives to your best customers will increase revenue, since loyal customers tend to spend more than two-thirds more than new customers.

 When loyal customers are happy, they’ll be more likely to refer their friends and family.
 These referrals could turn into new loyal customers, and it’s been shown that consumers referred by loyalty members have a higher retention rate.
 Offering signup bonuses, such as extra points or discounts, with your customer loyalty program will attract new loyalty members.

 You can collect customer feedback to improve products

 Through your customer loyalty program, you can incentivize reviews and other user-generated content (UGC).
 Bazaarvoice has found that shoppers trust reviews most when searching for new products, and reviews can deliver a 159% increase in revenue per visitor among shoppers who’ve engaged with reviews across best-in-class sites.

 Collecting reviews and other customer feedback will generate social conversations about your brand, too.
 This feedback also helps gauge consumer sentiment, offering insights into how to improve products or where you could improve customer service.